kooya3/kooya3/README.md

 *
 > > > <a href="https://app.daily.dev/kooya3"><img src="https://api.daily.dev/devcards/v2/AUBFgdIMOLOVR9Ky47Tsw.png?type=wide&r=m38" width="652" alt="Elyees Tatua's Dev Card"/></a>

-I am a seasoned software developer passionate about delivering `high-quality`, `efficient` and `user-friendly solutions`.
+software developer passionate about delivering `high-quality`, `efficient` and `user-friendly solutions`.
 With a long and rich experience in coding and software >>, I am ready to take on new challenges and contribute to the open-source community.
 I am always open to new opportunities and projects that challenge me to grow as a software developer.

-#### 🎮 Fun Fact:
-I am a big fan of video games and enjoy playing in my free time.
-Here are a few of my favorites:
+#### 🎮 games I play when I'm not squishing bugs:

 - **FC24**